-- 1. Official Designation: This advisory committee will be known as the Northwest Power and Conservation Council's Natural Gas Advisory Committee. - 2.
+- 1. Official Designation: This advisory committee will be known as the Northwest Power and Conservation Council's System Analysis Advisory Committee. - 2.
 Background: The Pacific Northwest Electric Power Planning and Conservation Act, P.L.
 96-501, 16 U.S.C. §839 et seq.
 (Act), in Section 4(d)(1), requires the Pacific Northwest Electric Power and Conservation Planning Council (Council) to develop "a regional conservation and electric power plan."
-The plan is to include a twenty year forecast of electricity demand and a resource plan for the development of conservation and generation to meet the demand at the lowest cost consistent with adequate and reliable electricity service.
-Natural gas plays an important role in both the forecast of electricity demands and the cost of electricity generation using natural gas fueled alternatives.
-The Natural Gas Advisory Committee is being formed to assist the Council in the development and implementation of the Northwest Conservation and Electric Power Plan (power plan) by advising on important assumptions and analyses regarding the natural gas markets in the region.
+The plan is to include a twenty-year forecast of electricity demand and a resource plan for the development of conservation and generation to meet the demand at the lowest cost, consistent withadequate and reliable electricity service.
+The System Analysis Advisory Committee will assist the Council in its development and amendment of the Northwest Conservation and Electric Power Plan (power plan) by advising on data, assumptions and analyses regarding power system modeling including resource portfolio and production cost modeling.

-This advisory committee is established as part of a network of advisory committees satisfying the Council's obligation under the Act to establish a Scientific and Statistical Advisory Committee.
+This advisory committee is established as part of a network of advisory committees satisfying the Council'sobligation under the Act to establish a Scientific and Statistical Advisory Committee.
 Section 4(c)(11).
 Under Section 4(a)(4) of the Act, the terms of the Federal Advisory Committee Act, 5 U.S.C.
 Appendix I, sections 1-14, apply "to the extent appropriate" to the Council's advisory committees.